snowdonr/pyms-minerva/doc-source/20_gcms_data_derived_objects.rst

 .. note:: This example is in :ref:`pyms-demo/32 <demo-32>`

-The LECO CSV format data can be imported directly into an `~pyms.IntensityMatrix.IntensityMatrix` object.
+The LECO CSV format data can be imported directly into an :class:`~.IntensityMatrix` object.
 The data must follow the format outlined above.
 For example, the file saved above can be read and compared to the original:

 .. code-block:: python